 Do medical assistants get paid well?

-According to the BLS, the average annual wage in 202 for a medical assistants was $35,850.
+According to the BLS, the average annual wage in 2020 for a medical assistants was $35,850.
 It's important to note, however, that the lowest 10% percentile of medical assistants earned less than $26,930 a year, while the top 10 percent earned more than $50,580 a year.
 View industry and state-level medical assistant salary data here.

 Is a medical assistant the same as a CNA?